DesyncTheThird/corne-keymap/readme.md

 The `Volume Up/Down` macros rapidly and repeatedly send the volume control keycodes for smooth volume control; holding `Shift` sends the keycodes only once for finer control.

-When holding `Ctrl`, the volume keys will instead set the OLED clock: `Mute` will change the clock setting, and the `Volume Up/Down` keys will change the current setting up and down.
+When holding `Ctrl`, the volume keys will instead set the OLED clock: `Mute` and the `Next/Previous Media` keys will change the current clock setting, and the `Volume Up/Down` keys will change the current setting up and down.

 The `Basic` key disables home row mods, combos, and `Space` layer-tap (the right hand of the `Data` layer is still accessible by simultaneously activating `Edit` and `Symbol` layers).
 The `Base` additionally changes the base layout to QWERTY.